anuvgupta/drummer/README.md

 # drummer
 Android app for creating drumbeats.
-Built with Android Studio for API 21 (Android KitKat).
+Built with Android Studio for API 21 (Android KitKat) on OSX.
 Created for Android App Making class at ID Tech Stanford summer camps in June 2014.
 Watch this [demo](https://www.youtube.com/watch?v=3RtFNokTpac).